cs10/su18/bios/JobelBio.md

 ## HOW MUCH PROGRAMMING HAVE YOU DONE (& WHAT LANGUAGES)?

 I began with Snap!
 (I had no programming experience throughout all of grade school).
-Since then, I learned Python, Scheme, Java, C, some Assembly, and some C++.
-I have also been learning a bit of HTML and CSS in order to handle some of the web development for this course.
+Since then, I learned Python, Scheme, Java, C, C++, JavaScript, HTML/CSS, some Assembly, and some SQL.

 ## WHAT ARE YOUR HOBBIES?

-It's fall again so I'm excited for college football.
 I love good television -- I grew up on Star Trek: The Next Generation (subsequently indoctrinating me with a humanist disposition).
 I generally enjoy fantasy, science fiction, and drama.
-I used to write a lot of poetry and some short fiction.
-I lost the the knack for both when I started college.
-I started writing short fiction again.
+I write short stories and creative nonfiction, and am currently working on a couple of writing projects which I hope to complete by the end of the summer.
+I also enjoy reading fiction, nonfiction (political theory in particular), and taking part in political activism.
+Recently I am looking to get immersed in the SF local music scene (if you have recommendations I'm happy to hear them!)
 When I'm stressed out I break out my electric guitar and play (poorly).

 ## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?

-This semester, I am taking Cyberwar, Introduction to the Internet, Introduction to the Archeology of the Greek World, Personal Finance, and my Poli Sci Thesis seminar.
-Generally I'll be working on my thesis throughout the year.
-I also work as a student assistant at the Center for Long-Term Cybersecurity on-campus.
-I might begin applying for jobs and/or graduate school depending on which direction I decide to take soon.
+Tormenting my students (just kidding...mostly).
+I am going to be teaching this class, interning at PayPal, taking a class on digital education learning envrionments, and working on a short story or two.
+I am also currently working on a research proposal and trying to figure out what to do now that I graduated (or, in other words, find some semblance of direction in life).